 What can you do?

 Are you a parent?
-Encourage (beg, bride…) them to go each Sunday.
+Encourage (beg, bribe…) them to go Mass each Sunday.
 We honestly think this is more important than many other things the youth do and should be a priority.
-Did you know that attendance at youth groups like ours is a predictor of whether they’ll stay connected to their faith in their young adult years?
+Then, encourage them to get involved in some way with the parish.

 Are you an adult who has a heart for youth?
 The key to youth ministry is relationships.
 Maybe you told your parents everything that happened in your life, but most youth don’t.
 Mentors can be the adults with whom the youth share their joys and struggles and, since the youth have a wide range of interests and personalities, we need an equally diverse leadership team.
 It is a crazy important role.
 Let us know if you’d like to explore this.
-It is a commitment.
-We’ll need you nearly every Sunday and there is background screening and training to do.
-Believe us, it is all worth it.
-Contact Andrew (727-541-4447 or firstname.lastname@example.org) or Fr.
+Contact Fr.
 Kevin (email@example.com) to start a conversation.